wendyverdonk93/docs/content/api/payment_methods/post-order-eps.md

 | payment_options                | object |                            |
 | customer                       | object |                                      |

-Please make sure you check out our dedicated documentation for [EPS](/payment-methods/eps/)
+Read more about [EPS](/payment-methods/banks/eps/) on our documentation page.
 {{< /description >}}